 A multidisciplinary collective

-Kunst Cantine is co-founded in 2018 by three French creatives with the desire to merge their interests in set design, textile, and food into culinary installations.
+Kunst Cantine is co-founded in 2018 by three French creatives with the desire to merge their interests in set design, art and food into culinary installations.

-Architect and selfthaught chef, raised in the French countryside and educated from Architecture School La Villette in Paris since 2011.
+Clémence Wambergue (1987) is an architect and selfthaught chef, raised in the French countryside and educated from Architecture School La Villette (FR).
 She worked for three years as an architect in Paris before moving to Denmark in 2014.
-She works on projects and events involving space, interior, design, food and lifestyle.
-In 2014, she founded the pop-up dinner concept Ne Pleure Plus, serving a 5 dishes French dinner to guests around the table of her apartment.
+The same year, she founded the pop-up dinner concept Ne Pleure Plus, serving a 5 dishes French dinner to guests around the table of her apartment.
 Since 2017, she works as an architect at the Norvegian architecture and interor studio Valrygg Studio.

 Anne Texier (1991) is a swiss knife designer graduated from Duperré in Paris and from Design Academy Eindhoven (NL) with a semester at RISD (USA).
 In 2015, she moved to Denmark to be an intern at Henrik Vibskov.
 After working as an assistant to artists Hesselholdt & Mejlvang, she evolves in the fields of art direction and graphic design for brands like Fredericia Furniture.
 She currently works as a freelance art director.